-The table that follows sets forth information concerning IEC's equity compensation plans as of September 30, 2013.
-Under the 2001 Plan, which expired in December 2011, the following types of equity awards were made: stock options; restricted stock; share-based compensation for outside directors; and other stock-based awards.
+The table that follows sets forth information concerning IEC's equity compensation plans as of September 30, 2014.
+Under the 2001 Stock Option and Incentive Plan ("2001 Plan"), which expired in December 2011, the following types of equity awards were made: stock options; restricted stock; share-based compensation for outside directors; and other stock-based awards.
 Although no further awards may be made under the 2001 Plan, shares may continue to be issued under it in order to satisfy awards made prior to the 2001 Plan's expiration.

-Under the 2010 Plan, which was approved by IEC's stockholders in January 2011, the following types of awards may be made: incentive stock options, nonqualified options, stock appreciation rights, restricted shares, restricted stock units, performance compensation awards, cash incentive awards, director stock and other equity-based and equity-related awards.
+Under the 2010 Omnibus Incentive Compensation Plan ("2010 Plan"), which was approved by IEC's stockholders in January 2011, the following types of awards may be made: incentive stock options, nonqualified options, stock appreciation rights, restricted shares, restricted stock units, performance compensation awards, cash incentive awards, director stock and other equity-based and equity-related awards.
 All awards made since January 1, 2012 have been made under the 2010 Plan.

-In addition to the above-named plans, IEC administers an employee stock purchase plan, which was approved by IEC's stockholders in February 2012.
+In addition to the above-named plans, IEC administers an employee stock purchase plan, which was approved by IEC's stockholders in February 2012, operation of which was suspended between May 21, 2013 and September 30, 2014.